-374. Where it is clear that an investigation by the police or local authority children's social care is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the case manager.
+198. Where it is clear that an investigation by the police or children's social care services is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the designated officer(s) should discuss the next steps with the case manager.
+In those circumstances, the options open to the school or college depend on the nature and circumstances of the allegation and the evidence and information available.
+This will range from taking no further action to dismissal or a decision not to use the person's services in future.
+Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.

-No further action

-375. Where the initial discussion leads to no further action, the case manager and the LADO should: